henry-paschke/writing_site/README.md

 This is an assignment for YSU ENGL 3743 – Intro. to Public, Professional, and Technical Writing, created by Henry Paschke.
 It explains how to start playing your first song on guitar.

-To visit the site, go to [Link here TODO]
+To visit the site, go to [Henry's Guitar Presentation](https://henry-paschke.github.io/writing_site/)

 # Tech Stack